-The Distributed Systems (DSY) research group focuses on scalable and reliable implementation of sophisticated IT-based services.
+The Distributed Systems (DSY) research group of the InIT focuses on scalable and reliable implementation of sophisticated IT-based services.
 We address questions such as:

 - What architecture best suits your specific cloud application?

 - Which service model (IaaS, CaaS, PaaS, FaaS, ...) ensures optimal implementation of an application?

 - Which tools are needed for development, operation and monitoring of the services?

 - How to offer applications "as a service" (SaaS)?

 - How to integrate the "physical world" into complex IT services?

 The research group is engaged in international projects within the EU research framework and works closely with partners from the private sector on innovative products within Innosuisse funded or directly financed projects.

 The knowledge gained from applied research and development is transferred to students of computer science courses in the following modules:

 The Init Cloud Computing Lab (ICCLAB) is dedicated to the automated deployment, operation and usage of configurable, highly scalable and resilient IT resources on a pay-per-use basis.
 In addition to infrastructure virtualization, this includes platform services for automated application delivery, scalable back-end, and monitoring of services and applications.